sontungexpt/stilux-dotfiles/README.md

 echo LANG=en_US.UTF-8 > /etc/locale.conf
 ```

-NOTE: From the following step replace stilux-pc with your pc name (note names should be short and not contain special characters use - for spaces eg: dummy-pc)
+NOTE: From the following step replace stilux-pc with your pc name (note names should be short and not contain special characters use - for spaces eg: stilux-pc)

 ```
 echo stilux-pc > /etc/hostname